dianavile/CV/README.md

 After graduation with distinction from Communication Science, I started working as a Freelance Journalist, combining online articles about Current Society Debates in ArtHouse Lux with TV journalism, prsenting, camerawork and editing of televisionnews items for Nijmegen1, the local TV station of the city Nijmegen.
 In 2008 I moved to Barcelona, Spain and have been working for several Dutch and Spanish online Media.
 I also wrote and published three books between 2010-2018.

+## Education
+### IT Academy @ Barcelona Activa/Cybernarium (2020)
+In June, I started the FrontEnd Web Development Bootcamp at the IT Academy in Cybernarium, Barcelona Activa.
+Due to the Covid-19 pandemie, all class material is online.
+Git, XAMPP, MySQL, SQL Queries, HTML5, CSS3 (Flexbox, Grid, Animations), SASS, Bootstrap, JavaScript, React & Redux are the skills we are trained.
+We also get classes in Algorithm and Object Oriented Programming (OOP) in JavaScript and a bit of Java.

-**Front-end Languages:**
+**Front-end skills:**
 * HTML5,
-*  CSS3,
+* CSS3 (Flexbox, Grid, Animations),
 * Bootstrap 4,
+* Responsive Web Design
 * Sass,
 * jQuery,
-* Bootstrap,
-* React JS & Flux	* React JS
-* Responsive Web Design
-* Javascript
-*  Functional Programming & Object-Oriented Programming (OOP),
+* Javascript (Functional Programming & Object-Oriented Programming (OOP)),
+* React JS
+* Redux
 * Web Accessibility,
 * Jasmine (JS testing)
 * Git
 * Nodejs
-* React
-* Redux
+* XAMPP
+* MySQL, SQL queries (basics)

 ### Other:
 Other than coding, I enjoy [writing about coding](https://medium.com/@diana.vile).
 I also like to visit musea, cinema and other cultural activities.
-You can call me for a Chai Latte or coffee and nature is where run too, if the city becomes too crowdy.
-Enjoying familylife and always learning new things related to webdesign and webdevelopment.
-That is who I am in a nutshell.
+You can call me for a Chai Latte or coffee and walk in nature.
+Enjoying familylife and learning new things related to webdesign and webdevelopment.